 Transaction costs will be distributed between the liability and equity component using a basis of allocation that is rational and consistent.

-Subsequent measurement of a financial liability caused by a compound financial instrument Grupo de Inversiones Suramericana S.A. must be measured subsequently to initial recognition financial liabilities at amortized cost.
+Subsequent measurement of a financial liability caused by a compound financial instrument Grupo de Inversiones Suramericana S.A. must measure posteriorly to initial recognition financial liabilities at amortized cost.

 3.2.
 Tax assets and liabilities